Approximating quantum channels by completely positive maps with small Kraus rank: Acknowledgements

 \section{Acknowledgements}

 This work owes a lot to Guillaume Aubrun.
 He is actually the one who first raised the question of compressing a general quantum channel in terms of its Kraus operators, following the papers \cite{HLSW} and \cite{Aubrun} which were dealing with the case of the fully randomizing channel.
 He then followed all the steps of the project, including the most off-putting ones, such as proof-reading technical points of the paper.
+We would also like to thank an anonymous referee for their incredibly constructive comments, which have helped us improve the paper considerably.
+In particular, the alternative way of viewing our construction, in terms of Kraus operators rather than Stinespring dilation, that we discuss in Remark \ref{rem:Kraus}, is due to them.

-This research was supported by the European Research Council (grants no.~337603 and no.~648913), the Spanish MINECO (projects FIS2013-40627-P and FIS2016-86681-P), the Generalitat de Catalunya (CIRIT project 2014-SGR-966), the John Templeton Foundation (grant no.~48322), the French National Centre for Scientific Research (ANR project Stoq 14-CE25-0033).
+This research was supported by the European Research Council (grants no.~337603 and no.~648913), the Spanish MINECO (projects FIS2013-40627-P, FIS2016-86681-P and PID2019-107609GB-I00) with the support of FEDER funds, the Generalitat de Catalunya (CIRIT projects 2014-SGR-966 and 2017-SGR-1127), the John Templeton Foundation (grant no.~48322), the French ANR (projects Stoq 14-CE25-0033 and ANR-11-LABX-0040).